rudrakaiser/PROGRAMMING/NOTES/EDC Mid Answer Spring 2024.md

    Electrons are negatively charged carriers that move from the n-side to the p-side, while holes are positively charged carriers that move from the p-side to the n-side.
 Both contribute to current flow in a semiconductor.

 5. **Load Line Analysis** :
-   Load line analysis is a graphical technique used to determine the operating point of a circuit by plotting the load line on the IV characteristics of a diode or transistor.
+   Load line analysis is a graphical technique used to determine the operating point of a circuit by plotting the load line on the VI characteristics of a diode or transistor.

 ---